-Fischer Future Heat, a subsidiary of Bastian PLC Group, is committed to protecting our customer privacy and takes its responsibility regarding the security of customer information very seriously.
+Fischer is a subsidiary of Bastian plc, is committed to protecting our customer privacy and takes its responsibility regarding the security of customer information very seriously.
 We will be clear and transparent about the information we are collecting and what we will do with that information.

 This policy sets out the following:

 What personal data we collect and process about you in connection with your relationship with us as a customer and through your use of our website, mobile applications and online services;

 How we store the data;

 How we deal with your data protection rights;

 And how we comply with the data protection rules.

 All personal data is collected and processed in accordance with English and EU data protection laws.